top of page

 I am a researcher of the visual culture of war and conflict, including the role of affect in interpretation in museums and galleries, and issues of art and war.

-I am the author of Double War: Shaun Gladwell, Visual Culture and the Wars in Afghanistan and Iraq was published by Thames & Hudson in 2015, and co-author with Uroš Čvoro of Images of War in Contemporary Art, (2021), and The Trump Effect in Contemporary Art and Visual Culture: Populism, Politics and Paranoia (2023), both published by Bloomsbury.
+I am the author of Double War: Shaun Gladwell, Visual Culture and the Wars in Afghanistan and Iraq was published by Thames & Hudson in 2015, and co-author with Uroš Čvoro of Images of War in Contemporary Art, (2021), and The Trump Effect in Contemporary Art and Visual Culture: Populism, Politics and Paranoia (2023), and lead editor of The Politics of Artists in War Zones: Art in Conflict (2024), all published by Bloomsbury.

 I also publish extensively in scholarly and popular press, and direct the StudioCrasher project (since 2012)